How Audible’s CEO Is Working To Lift Up The City Around The Company’s Office

 The company is investing money and talent in these new companies.
 Audible employees are constantly on the 7th floor teaching master classes and advising the entrepreneurs, he says.
 It’s a resource that few startups can access, as well as an opportunity for growth and impact that few employees of large companies can take advantage of.

-The lab is measuring traditional metrics associated with startups (like topline revenue, burn rate etc.) as well as their impact on Newark.
+The fund is measuring traditional metrics associated with startups (like top-line revenue, burn rate etc.) as well as their impact on Newark.
 They are building their capacity to “report out on measurable job growth, measurable taxable revenue, incremental foot traffic into Newark, and street level amenity creation.”

 Activating Caring

-Audible’s community building efforts are bringing an entrepreneurial spirit to Newark that go well beyond conventional CSR (or diversity and inclusion) initiatives that companies undertake, evolving these activities into something more integrated and authentic.
+Audible’s community building efforts are bringing an entrepreneurial spirit to Newark that goes well beyond conventional CSR (or diversity and inclusion) initiatives that companies undertake, evolving these activities into something more integrated and authentic.

 Katz has gone from studying companies and cultures to building a culture of “activating caring” within Audible along with the city where they are based.
 As he explains, their work stems from “a core belief that companies can have hearts and souls and missions that transcend financial success.”
 It is this value that he is now looking to document and share with other CEOs around the country and world.
 “If other CEOs grab the model, it would be a tremendous legacy.”

-Note: Corrections: This article has been updated to reflect the accurate founding date of Audible and when Katz began his journalism career, as well as to note that the name of the project is the Newark Venture Partners Fund, the Newark Venture Partners Lab is part of the fund.
-Additionally, the company did not redevelop the Hahne & Company building itself, but rather assisted in the development by providing housing subsidies.